-BART Board President Robert Raburn was elected to the BART Board of Directors on November 2, 2010.
+BART Board Director Robert Raburn was elected to the BART Board of Directors on November 2, 2010.
 Director Raburn represents District 4, which includes most of Oakland, the city of Alameda, and part of San Leandro.
 It is one of the most diverse districts represented on the BART Board.
-In the 2018 election, he is running to serve another term.
+In the 2022 election, he is running to serve another term.

 In 2016, Director Raburn successfully led BART’s efforts to pass Measure RR, a $3.5 billion Green Bond backed by over 70% of voters in BART’s three core counties.
 Raburn has attended more than 150 public meetings to make sure that Measure RR funds are effectively and efficiently invested with strong citizen oversight to produce reliable service and reduce overcrowding.
 It marks a crowning achievement in a career devoted to improving life in our region.